Comparing Paper Reading Diaries to Pageticker - Pilot Study Results

 Overview

-The method was simple: we asked our pilot schools to provide the paper reading diaries they’d used from September to January with their students prior to introducing Pageticker, and we went through them counting entries.
+The method was simple: we asked our pilot schools to provide the paper reading diaries they’d used from September to January with their students prior to introducing Pageticker, and we went through them, counting entries.
 Then we pulled the same information for February to May for those students from our database to analyse their Pageticker usage.

 The paper diaries looked well used, and parents had been enthusiastically using them at the start of the school year.
 There were plenty of entries (although not much in the way of comments.)
-For any EYFS or KS1 teacher, this will be familiar.

-Here’s a typical double page from one diary.
-Whilst at a glance it looks full and well used, it highlights how paper reading diaries can actually mask a problem.
-Looking more carefully at the dates, these 12 entries actually cover over two months of reading.
+Whilst at a glance it looks good, it highlights how even the most well-used paper reading diaries can actually mask a problem.
+In the instance below, these 12 entries actually cover over two months of reading.
 When wading through a pile of 30 reading diaries, even the most diligent of teachers might fail to spot that this child had not read for some pretty long periods of time.

 With paper reading diaries we found that on average, there were 11.2 logs made per student per month from September to January.

-Pageticker - Methodology
+Pageticker - collecting the data

-Pageticker - Results
+Pageticker - the results

 Comparison